Delaware Route 30: History

 DE 30 was first designated in 1936 to run from DE 20 in Seaford north and east to DE 404 northwest of Bridgeville, heading north and crossing DE 18 in Atlanta before turning east to reach DE 404.
 This was eliminated by 1938, and is now Atlanta Road and Dublin Hill Road.
 By 1938, DE 30 was designated to run from DE 24 in Millsboro north to DE 5 in Milton, following its current alignment to north of Gravel Hill and then running along Shingle Point Road north into Milton.
 A portion of current DE 30 south of the DE 16 intersection was paved a year later.
 By 1952, the current route of DE 30 north of Gravel Hill was paved.
 DE 30 was rerouted to follow its present alignment north to DE 14 (now DE 1) south of Milford by 1971.

 By 1994, DE 30 was extended west from Millsboro to Bi-State Boulevard between Laurel and Delmar.
 The route ran concurrent with DE 24 through Millsboro along Main Street and Washington Street before following Millsboro Highway to Mission, where DE 24 split to the west.
 DE 30 continued south to Shaft Ox Corner, where it joined DE 26 in a concurrency.
 In Gumboro, DE 54 joined DE 26/DE 30 on Millsboro Highway before DE 30 split west along Whitesville Road.
 The route continued west and crossed US 13 before becoming Dorothy Road and ending at Bi-State Boulevard.
 The northern terminus of DE 30 was moved to its current location at DE 1 Bus. by 2003 when a road connecting DE 30 to DE 1 Bus. was completed.
 In November 2012, construction began on an interchange at DE 1 southeast of Milford.
 The interchange between DE 1 and DE 30 was completed in July 2014.
 On February 29, 2016, construction began on a superstreet intersection at US 13; this project was completed on May 19 of that year.

 In 2021, the Delaware Department of Transportation (DelDOT) proposed eliminating the portion of DE 30 west of Millsboro.
 The elimination of this portion of the route was proposed to remove the concurrencies DE 30 had with other numbered routes along Millsboro Highway, reducing sign clutter and motorist confusion.
 In addition, the section of DE 30 west of Millsboro Highway had no shoulders, low traffic volumes, and ended at a minor intersection with Bi-State Boulevard; the removal of this section of DE 30 may redirect long-distance and truck traffic to use DE 24, DE 26, and DE 54 instead, which have higher traffic volumes and full-width shoulders.
-The decommissioning took place in 2022.
+The decommissioning was completed in September 2022.

+There are plans to construct a roundabout at the DE 16 intersection near Milton in order to reduce crashes at the intersection.
+Construction of the roundabout is planned for 2025.